for having given a well-founded hope - the green revolution

 Success in Mexico made Borlaug a much sought-after adviser to countries whose food production was not keeping pace with their population growth.
 In the mid-1960s, he introduced dwarf wheat into India and Pakistan, and production increased enormously.
 The expression “the green revolution” made Borlaug's name known beyond scientific circles, but he always emphasized that he himself was only part of a team.

 Borlaug is a warm adherent of birth control.
-The object is to strike a balance between population growth and food production.
+The object was to strike a balance between population growth and food production.